Azure/Industrial-IoT/docs/modules/publisher-commandline.md

                                       Type: boolean
                                       Default: false

-            MqttClientConnectionString=VALUE
-                                      Publisher connects as IoT Device to a MQTT V5 Broker or to IoT Hub MQTT broker endpoint.
-                                      Alternative: -mc, --mqttclientconnectionstring
-                                      Mode: Standalone only
-                                      Type: connection string
-                                          for MQTT Broker: `HostName=<IPorDnsName>;Port=<Port>;DeviceId=<IoTDeviceId>`
-                                          for IoT Hub: `HostName=<IoTHubName>.azure-devices.net;DeviceId=<IoTDeviceId>;SharedAccessSignature=<SharedAccessSignature>`
-                                            Please refer to https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-mqtt-support#using-the-mqtt-protocol-directly-as-a-device for generating SharedAccessSignature.
-                                      Default: <not set>

             TelemetryTopicTemplate=VALUE
                                       A template that shall be used to build the topic for outgoing telemetry messages.
                                       If no template is defined an IoT Hub compatible topic is used.
                                       The placeholder ```{device_id}``` can be used to inject the device id into the topic.
                                       Alternative: -ttt, --telemetrytopictemplate
                                       Mode: Standalone only
                                       Type: string
                                       Default: <not set>

+            MqttClientConnectionString=VALUE
+                                      Publisher connects as IoT Device to a MQTT V5 Broker or to IoT Hub MQTT broker endpoint.
+                                      Alternative: -mqc, --mqttclientconnectionstring
+                                      Mode: Standalone only
+                                      Type: connection string
+                                          for MQTT Broker: `HostName=<IPorDnsName>;Port=<Port>;DeviceId=<IoTDeviceId>`
+                                          for IoT Hub use a regular device connection string (*)
+                                      Default: <not set>

+(*) Check [here](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-mqtt-support#using-the-mqtt-protocol-directly-as-a-device) and [here](https://learn.microsoft.com/en-us/azure/iot-hub/iot-hub-mqtt-support#for-azure-iot-tools) how to retrieve the device connection string or generate a SharedAccessSignature for one.